andreasabel/inCode/entry/introduction-to-singletons-2.md

 The key to making this work is that your handler function *has to be polymorphic* over all possible `s`s.
 This way, it can handle any potential `s` that the producer gives.
-Essentially, the producer is returning an `s` – existentially quantified.
+Essentially, the producer is “returning” an `s` – existentially quantified.

 ### Reification